moffzilla/abx-Powershell/README.md

-# Create a ZIP package for Powershell extensibility in ABX,
-# including proprietary Powershell Modules and Proxy Options.
+# Create a ZIP package including proprietary Powershell Modules for vRA ABX

 There are a few methods of building the script for your extensibility actions Writing your Powershell script directly in the extensibility action editor in vRealize Automation Cloud Assembly.